 The widespread panic and fear generated by COVID-19 have brought the world to a grinding halt with authorities imposing quarantine protocols.

 The pandemic has caused many Filipinos to hesitate to visit doctors’ clinics primarily due to the fear of contracting the virus outside their homes.
-Medical practitioners are now conducting teleconsultations or virtual consultations, allowing patients to have access to doctors through phone or video calls to mitigate the situation.
+Medical practitioners are now conducting teleconsultations or virtual consultations, allowing a Doctor to you interaction through phone or video calls to mitigate the situation.

 Some hospitals have already opened outpatient clinics but on an appointment basis only, with the patients required to accomplish health declaration forms.